thunlp/DocRED/README.md

 If you are interested in our dataset, you are welcome to join in the Codalab competition at [DocRED](https://competitions.codalab.org/competitions/23392)

 ## Cite
-If you use the dataset, please cite this paper:
+If you use the dataset or, please cite this paper:
 ```
 @inproceedings{yao2019DocRED,
   title={{DocRED}: A Large-Scale Document-Level Relation Extraction Dataset},